- The Year Ahead: A Q&A with Kate Walsh

 “We are all very pleased with Evelyn’s progress” says Holsapple.
 “She has grown into a happy and highly interactive one year old.
 There is no greater satisfaction that nudging along the life of someone like Evelyn and watching her parents express their growing pride and love.
 Such is the true magic of medicine.”

 “New parents have to learn the quirks of their child’s personality and we’re learning this one is a spitfire,” says Gena.
 “In Evelyn’s first year of life, she’s been through more than most people ever go through, and she’s overcome all the obstacles thrown at her.
 This kid is the definition of a miracle.”

 The new year brings resolutions for 2017, and for many that includes taking better care of themselves.
 Whether you want to lose weight, exercise more often, or feel less stressed, BMC offers a variety of programs, benefits, and discounts to help you achieve your goals.

 - The Nutrition Resource Center provides a series of healthy cooking classes for BMC patients and employees.
 Participants learn how to make healthy meals and snacks, such as soups and stews, delicious vegetarian options, and healthier desserts.
-All classes are held in the Demonstration Kitchen in the Yawkey cafeteria.
+All classes are held in The Teaching Kitchen in the Yawkey cafeteria.
 To view the class schedule and reserve a spot, visit the website or call Tracey Burg, Registered Dietitian and Chef, at 414-3840.

 - Interested in losing weight?
 Weight Watchers can help you form good habits, eat smarter, and get more exercise, without making any food off-limits.
 Group meetings will help you stay accountable and allow you to share your experience while you achieve your weight loss goals.
 The group meets monthly on site and some insurance plans will refund part of the cost.
 New members are welcome.
 Contact Tanya Crews at [email protected] for more information.